devmedeiros/devmedeiros.github.io/content/en/post/what-is-sql.md

 title: What is SQL?
 date: 2023-03-07 20:02:00 -0300
 categories: [Blog]
-tags: [SQL, tutorial, database, oracle, postgre, postgresql]
+keywords: [SQL, tutorial, database, oracle, postgre, postgresql]
+tags: [SQL, Tutorial]
 showtoc: false
 summary: SQL stands for Structured Query Language.
 A query language is a specialized programming language that you can use to search and change the contents of a database.
 cover: